ttlion/sdtDBNsGUI/README.md

 # sdtDBN program

 sdtDBN is a program developed to learn Dynamic Bayesian Networks (DBNs) with both static and dynamic features/attributes, also allowing a user to make inference on the learned DBNs.
-All background related to sdtDBNs can be checked in the sdtDBN website, available at [https://ttlion.github.io/sdtDBN/](https://ttlion.github.io/sdtDBN/).
-The GUI presented in this website is an interface for a user to be able to control the sdtDBN program capabilities in a graphical way.
+All background related to sdtDBNs can be checked in the sdtDBNs' website, available at [https://ttlion.github.io/sdtDBN/](https://ttlion.github.io/sdtDBN/).
+The GUI presented in this website is an interface for a user to be able to control the sdtDBN program's capabilities in a graphical way.

 # Current releases and external libraries

 ## Current releases

-The GUI was developed using Python, being all source files available [here](sources_sdtDBNsGUI.zip), with the respective Github repository available [here](https://github.com/ttlion/sdtDBNsGUI_code).
+The GUI was developed using Python, being all source files available [here](sources_sdtDBNsGUI.zip), with the respective GitHub repository available [here](https://github.com/ttlion/sdtDBNsGUI_code).

 For a user to be able to run the program without having to resort to the Python programming language, there are available executable standalone versions of the program, for Windows and for Linux, both in version 0.0.1: